pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable -->

 ## Part 1 — City of Steel

 > *They had to be fast, for there were always others.*

+### 1.1

-Just to be clear, both are still alive—provided Dad’s not drunk enough to have fallen asleep on the street somewhere and frozen, and Mum’s not getting a heart attack from it, which has happened before.
+Just to be clear, both my parents are still alive—provided Dad’s not drunk enough to have fallen asleep on the street somewhere and frozen, and Mum’s not getting a heart attack from it, which has happened before.
 Considering the pleasant spring all over our northern hemisphere, I guess fatality is unlikely, so all good!

 Last week I saw tons of private messages from Mum, which was unusual.
 For context, I barely message my parents and we never call each other (which I think is for the best).
 The three of us do have a group chat where they share gossip about who slept with whom at work, which managers just got arrested, what crazy assets turned up when the government raided their homes, and how much money they paid to the Regime to get released, but nothing more than that (Yes, my parents work at the same place, and no, it’s not a good idea).